medinadato/pyrocms/modules/faq/README.md

 ## Use

 To see your page access http://project_url/faq.
-You should
+On your backend it's available on the menu Content > FAQ or url http://project_url/admin/faq.